-The closing date is Monday 11th February at 12 noon
+The closing date is Monday 6th May at Midnight

 If you require any further information please do not hesitate to contact the Rt.
 Revd.
 Dr Helen-Ann Hartley, Bishop of Ripon, Tel: 01765 601094 or email her PA, Mrs Judith Richardson, Judith.firstname.lastname@example.org